Wig: 21st century

 The art of wigs became a billion dollar industry in the 21st century.
 Three main processes happen within the industry: the collection of material, manufacturing, and distribution.
 India is the main source of hair.
 It has been reported from time to time that for global human hair trade, women from the ASEAN region are being exploited.
 Hair from this region has a significant commercial value in the international market.
 Particularly in India, the women are forced by their husbands into selling their hair, and slum children were being tricked into "having their heads shaved in exchange for toys".
 Scrap pickers are another source of hair in India, these people find hair in miscellaneous places such as hair brushes, clothes, or in the trash.
 While manufacturing and processing mainly takes place in China, where the hair is sorted through and constructed into wigs, the final product exported abroad, with the top countries being the United States and the United Kingdom.

 Official use

-In the United Kingdom, most Commonwealth nations and Ireland, special wigs are also worn by barristers, judges and certain parliamentary and municipal or civic officials as a symbol of the office.
+In the United Kingdom and some Commonwealth nations, special wigs are also worn by barristers, judges and certain parliamentary and municipal or civic officials as a symbol of the office.

 Hong Kong barristers and judges continue to wear wigs as part of court dress as a legacy of the court system from the time of British rule.

 In July 2007, judges in New South Wales, Australia, voted to discontinue the wearing of wigs in the NSW Court of Appeal.

 New Zealand lawyers and judges have ceased to wear wigs except for ceremonial occasions, such as when newly qualified lawyers are called to the bar.

+In Ireland, lawyers and judges have ceased to wear wigs in 2011.

 In Canada lawyers and judges do not wear wigs.